CloudCredo/vcap_cassandra/README.md

 5. Download and install a Cassandra distribution.
 We have tested vcap_cassandra against [Datastax] [6] distribution versions 1.1.6 and 1.1.7 which are available to download from the [Datastax community page] [7].
 We reccommend that one of these versions is used for CloudFoundry.
 Where Cassandra is intalled is not too important as by default when provisioning a new service the cassandra_node will look for the `cassandra` executable on the sytem path ($PATH).
 This value is configurable via the `runtime_path` property in [vcap_cassandra/config/cassandra_node.yml] [5].
 The property value can either remain as is in which case you must add the Cassandra distributiion `bin` directory to the $PATH or it can configured to be an abolsute path pointing to the `cassandra` executable of your installation.

+6. On the Service host add Cassandra to the `gateway` and `node` loops in the file `$CF_HOME/cloudfoundry/vcap/dev_setup/lib/vcap_components.rb`

+7. Bundle the necessary dependencies for the Cassandra node and gateway by executing the command `source $HOME/.cloudfoundry_deployment_profile && bundle package` from the `$CF_HOME/cloudfoundry/vcap/services/cassandra` directory

+8. Restart cloud controller using the command `$CF_HOME/cloudfoundry/vcap/dev_setup/bin/vcap_dev restart`.
+A Cassandra node and gateway should now appear in the list of running components.
+Running the command `vmc services` from a client targeted at the newly configured Cloud Foudry instance should reveal Cassandra as a new services.